maelchiotti/LocalMaterialNotes/README.md

   <img alt="Screenshot of the notes list in the light mode with dynamic theming" src="fastlane/metadata/android/en-US/images/phoneScreenshots/8_en-US.png" width="24%">
 </div>

+## Status

+> [!IMPORTANT]
+> This project is now in **maintenance mode**.
+>
+> It is considered feature complete.
+Only 1 to 2 updates a year should be expected, containing bug
+> fixes and maybe very small improvements.
+>
+> Thank you very much to anyone who used my first ever app!

 ## Features

 ### Take notes